 Dillon is survived by his mother, Denise Wilson of Frazee and step-father Daniel Branden of Audubon, his father: Randall (Rhonda) Wilson of Detroit Lakes, two brothers: Matthew (Mindy) Wilson of Frazee and Dylan Branden of Frazee, one sister: Krystal Wilson of Detroit Lakes, his soulmate: Amber Bauer of Detroit Lakes and son, Waylon, grandparents: Dennis (Diane) Chilton of Frazee, grandmother: Betty Wilson of Detroit Lakes, step-siblings: Cory Vareberg, Kyle Vareberg and Tana Vareberg.
 He is also survived by many aunts, uncles, nieces, nephews and many friends whom he treated like family.

 He is preceded in death by his great-grandparents: Vic and Ethel Goedert and George and Leona Chilton, great-grandfather: Harry Fick, and grandfather, Melvin Wilson.

-To plant a tree in memory of Dillon Andrew Wilson, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Dillon Andrew Wilson, please visit our Tree Store.